JohnScience/optionally_const/optionally_const/README.md

 }
 ```

-*Note: to migitate this problem, this crate should ideally provide a derive macro
-that should be applied to enums.
-However, there's no such derive macro at the time of writing.*
+*Note: this can be done even easier with the `FieldlessEnumConstType` derive macro, which is exposed when the `derive` feature is enabled.*

 ## Read more about keyword genericity